hifiberry/hifiberry-dsp/doc/restapi.md

 - `address`: Memory address (hexadecimal or decimal), or a metadata key that resolves to a memory address
 - `offset` (optional, default: 0): Offset from the base address, will be multiplied by 5 (as each biquad filter requires 5 memory cells)
+- `sampleRate` (optional): Override the sample rate used for filter calculations.
+If not provided, the system will use the sample rate from the profile metadata or try to guess it.
 - `filter`: Either direct biquad coefficients or a filter specification object

 **Example Response (Direct Coefficients):**